JacobFischer/resume/resume.md

 ### Master of Science
 #### Computer Science

-[Missouri University of Science and Technology] — *2014-2017*\
+[Missouri University of Science and Technology] — *2014-2017*
-*Summa Cum Laude* – _Software engineering focus_

-Graduate work in AI + Web development, research, and implimentation
+Graduate work in AI + Web development, research, and implementation

 ### Bachelor of Science
 #### Computer Science

-[Missouri University of Science and Technology] — *2008-2012*\
+[Missouri University of Science and Technology] — *2008-2012*
-*Cum Laude* – Learned to love computer science and programming

 ---